A variety of sculptures adorn the famed pedestrian walkway in Puerto Vallarta, Mexico

 My personal favourite sculpture is the “Vallarta Dancers”, which was donated to the city by its artist Jim Demetro in 2006.
 It was inspired by a performance of the “Mexican Hat Dance” by the Xiutla dance troupe.
 The Xiutla Folkloric Dance and Ballet Troup has been in existence since 1974.
 On Friday evenings November through April, they do free performances in Lazaro Cardenas Park in the Romantic Zone.
 The performance is well worth taking in.
 It starts at 7:30 pm, but I recommend getting there at least an hour early to get a seat.

 Jim Demetro is a sculptor from the United States who lives half the year in Puerto Vallarta.
 He has several other sculptures on display in Puerto Vallarta, including “Ándale Bernardo” (the burro sculpture) in Lazaro Cardena Park, and “The Washerwoman” by the wall of the Molino de Aqua Condominium.
 In 2017, he and his wife opened Demetro Galeria on Lazaro Cardenas across from the park.
 The gallery showcases his work as well the work of some of Vallarta’s best artists and offers space for his sculpting classes.
 His daughter Christina works with him on a number of pieces.
-One of those pieces will be added to Malecón in May 2018 to celebrate Puerto Vallarta’s 100th birthday.
+One of those pieces was added to Malecón on June 1, 2018 to celebrate Puerto Vallarta’s 100th birthday.

 “The Fishermen” consists of a man and a small boy, sleeping by the pier, with a dog, cat and pelican all interested in the fish the man and boy have caught.
-He is working on the life-size piece in his gallery.
-It will be sculpted in clay before being cast in bronze.
-The public has the opportunity to participate in and support the project.
-For a donation, you can add a piece of clay to the sculpture.
-The artists will smooth out the “bumps” created by the various bits of clay before the bronze casting.
+When I visited Puerto Vallarta in February 2018, he was working on the life-size piece in his gallery.
+It was initially sculpted in clay before being cast in bronze.
+The public had the opportunity to participate in and support the project.
+For a donation, you could add a piece of clay to the sculpture.
+The artists then smoothed out the “bumps” created by the various bits of clay before the bronze casting.

 There are a few other sculptures along the Malecón and in other parts of town.
 Gary Thompson, owner of Galeria Pacifico offers a free Malecón sculpture tour Tuesday mornings at 9:30 am from mid-November through mid-April.
 Participants need not preregister.
 The tour starts at the Millenia Sculpture at the north end of the Malecón.
 The tour ends at Galeria Pacifico.
 Gary also does a sunset sculpture tour on Thursday evenings.
 It starts at 6:00 pm at Galeria Pacifico and ends at Demetro Galeria.
 More information on Puerto Vallarta’s sculptures can be found here.